DEGIRO vs Saxo Bank

 FX conversion 0.25% 0.25% (Classic) — same

-Interest on cash ❌ None ✅ Yes — competitive rate
+Interest on cash ❌ None ✅ Yes — threshold and rate vary; verify for your balance

 Fractional shares ❌ No ❌ No (most instruments)